-Accrued receivables are estimated based on historical experience for those fertility benefit services provided but for which a claim has not been received from the provider clinic.
+Accrued receivables are estimated based on historical experience for those fertility benefit services provided but for which a claim has not been received from the provider clinic at the end of each period, which includes assumptions regarding the lag between authorization date and service date as well as estimates for changes and cancellations of services.
 At the same time, cost of services and accrued claims payables are estimated based on the amount to be paid to the provider clinic and historical gross margin achieved on fertility benefit services.
 Estimates are adjusted to actual at the time of billing.
 Adjustments to original estimates have not been material.

-As of September 30, 2020, accrued receivables and accrued claims payables were \$25.0 million and \$22.8 million, respectively, as compared to \$16.0 million and \$9.8 million, respectively, as of December 31, 2019.
+As of March 31, 2021 and December 31, 2020, accrued receivables were \$42.0 million and \$28.2 million.
 Accrued receivables are included within accounts receivable in the balance sheet.

-Accrued claims payable are included within accrued expenses and other current liabilities in the balance sheet.
+Accrued claims payable of \$31.9 million and \$22.8 million as of March 31, 2021 and December 31, 2020, respectively, are included within accrued expenses and other current liabilities in the balance sheet.
 Claims payable are paid within 30 days based on contractual terms.

-As of September 30, 2020 and December 31, 2019, unbilled receivables, which represent claims received and approved but unbilled at the end of the reporting period, were \$17.1 million and \$8.5 million, respectively.
+As of March 31, 2021 and December 31, 2020, unbilled receivables, which represent claims received and approved but unbilled at the end of the reporting period, were \$23.2 million and \$16.4 million, respectively.
 Unbilled receivables are typically billed to clients within 30 days of the approved claim based on the contractual billing schedule agreed upon with the client.
 Unbilled receivables are included in accounts receivable in the balance sheet.